Virgen de los Remedios de Pampanga: History

+The devotion to Our Lady of Good Remedy was dates to the twelfth century, when it was started in France by the Trinitarians.
+The Spanish brought it to the Philippines.
+In 1624, Rev. Juan Guevara, O.S.A. installed a statue of Virgen De Los Remedios from Andalucia, Spain in Malate Church.

 In the 1950s after the Second World War, the province of Pampanga was plagued with Communism which threatened both the Catholic religion and social order in the Philippines.
 The lower and the middle class laity conflicted with wealthy landowners, which caused much political unrest in the region.

 The first Bishop of San Fernando, Caesar Maria Guerrero y Rodriguez decided to revive the Marian devotion (introduced to Manila and Pampanga in 1574 by the Spanish) in an attempt to ease tensions.
 Guerrero was a native of Malate, Manila, where the local church enshrined a similar image of Our Lady of Remedies.

 Bishop Guerrero requested the image of the Virgen de los Remedios, already venerated as Our Lady of Remedies from Baliti, Pampanga to be borrowed by San Fernando to help with a new apostolate working towards peace and reconciliation, called Cruzada de Penitencia y Caridad (Crusade of Penance and Charity).
+Various towns took turns hosting the image.
 Great piety and monetary donations were garnered primarily due to the wealthy noblewomen and widows who contributed into the religious group, along with the consistent religious processions and recitations of Rosary which made the devotion popular among the masses.
 A system of bylaws for the apostolate was created, making the group more organized and official which helped it to grow and increased ecclesiastical recognition.

 By 1954, the people of Baliti, Pampanga, became adamant in requesting that their image be returned to their town.
-As a result, Bishop Guerrero commissioned the santero artist Victoriano Siongco to carve out a larger image of the Immaculate Conception for the official use of the Crusade, and the Baliti image was returned to its original parish.
+As a result, Bishop Guerrero commissioned the santero artist Victoriano Siongco to carve a larger image of the Virgin Mary for the official use of the Crusade, and the Baliti image was returned to its original parish.

 Pontifical coronation

-On 11 February 1956, Bishop Caesar Maria y Guerrero submitted a petition to Cardinal Federico Tedeschini, who at the time was the Apostolic Dataria to Pope Pius XII requesting to grant a canonical coronation.
+On 11 February 1956, Bishop Cesar Maria y Guerrero submitted a petition to Cardinal Federico Tedeschini, who at the time was the Apostolic Dataria to Pope Pius XII requesting to grant a canonical coronation.

 Pope Pius XII issued the pontifical decree on the canonical coronation of the image on 15 July 1956.
 The bull was signed by Secretary Deacon of the Vatican Chapter, Giulio Rossi and notarized by the Secretary to the Apostolic Dataria, Marco Martini.
-The rite of coronation was executed on 8 September 1956, which now commemorates the same day of its current feast.
+The rite of coronation was held on 8 September 1956, which now commemorates the same day of its current feast.
+The people of Pampanga, continue to hold the Cruzada and celebrate the Canonical Coronation of the Virgen de Los Remedios.